Rotator Cuff Injury Non‑Invasive Care by Experts

 Causes of Shoulder Muscle Injury

 Rotator cuff injuries are common among athletes involved in overhead activities such as swimming, throwing, and racquet sports.
-Chronic and untreated misalignment of the shoulder joint can weaken the rotator cuffs, increasing the likelihood of injury.
+Chronic and unattended misalignment of the shoulder joint can weaken the rotator cuffs, increasing the likelihood of injury.
 Recurrent instability in the shoulder joint further predisposes the rotator cuffs to strain and damage.

 Individuals with a supraspinatus injury may experience tenderness over the supraspinatus tendon near its attachment point on the shoulder.
 Discomfort is often most noticeable when lifting the arm, particularly between 60 to 120 degrees of movement, as the space beneath the acromion becomes compressed.
 This compression can increase irritation to the supraspinatus tendon and surrounding soft tissues.